Carvajal, Trent, Huijsen latest: Real Madrid injury

 Possible return date: October 26 (vs. Barcelona)

-Real Madrid remain without the services of Carvajal due to a muscular problem, but the Spaniard is back in training and could potentially be available for El Clasico.
+Real Madrid have recently been without the services of Carvajal due to a muscular problem, but the Spaniard is back in training and could be available for El Clasico on Sunday.

-Carvajal will miss this match regardless of his fitness due to a suspension.

 Dean Huijsen